top of page

 Ultimate policy.

-We are fully aware of what is entailed in order to implement our policies, they are radical, and require huge changes in society and the way we work.
+All our ultimate polices can only be put into practice after many fundamental changes in society have already taken place, and therefore they are not something that we would immediately pursue.
+We are aware of what is entailed in order to implement our policies, they are radical, and require huge changes in society and the way we work.
 As with all our policies, we offer Britain and the world simple choices, make fundamental changes in society and solve our problems, or stay as we are and continue to have them.
-We have ultimate policies that go even further:
+Our ultimate policies complete the process of meeting our aims as follows::

 • Progressively phase out all stock markets.